roy-adler/telegram-channel-bot/tests/README.md

 # Test Suite

-This directory contains all Python test files for the Telegram Bot API.
+This directory contains all Python test files for the Telegram Channel Bot API.

 ## Test Files